Divorce for business owners: legal advice to protect your business

 If you own a business, we understand the extra challenges divorce can bring and will guide you through them with clear, practical advice.

-Reducing the impact on your family and children
+Minimising the impact on your family and children during divorce

 Tees is a Top-Tier Legal 500 firm with extensive experience in divorce for business owners and family businesses.
 Our multi-disciplinary team works across family law, business law and financial planning to give you joined-up advice when you need it most.